basic pizza dough

 If I had to choose one thing to eat for the rest of my life, it would be pizza.
 And any good pizza lover needs to know how to make pizza a home, including their own dough.

-This is my go to pizza dough that I always have on hand.
-It freezes well, and keeps in the fridge for up to 3 days.
-The topping possibilities are endless….but I think everyone needs a pizza margherita in their recipe box.
+This is my go-to pizza dough that I always have on hand.
+It freezes well and keeps in the fridge for up to 3 days.
+The topping possibilities are endless….but I think everyone needs a pizza Margherita in their recipe box.
 I have other pizza doughs that I use (and will share eventually, those of you waiting for the pig cheek pizza recipe!), but this is a simple, easy, crunchy, chewy base for almost anything.
-I works well for parties, cut into small pieces and passed around.
+It works well for parties, cut into small pieces and passed around.
 Or if I’m alone, cut one pizza in half and devour it as I’m watching Bravo TV’s latest train wreck.
 I say that with love, Andy Cohen.

 Pizza Dough (adapted from 101 Cookbooks)

 Makes 4 10-12 inch pizzas.
-Dough needs to be made at least 24 hours in advance, as it begins its rise in the refrigerator.
+The dough needs to be made at least 24 hours in advance, as it begins its rise in the refrigerator.

 2 teaspoons kosher salt